ramitsurana/turbo/README.md

 ## Contributing

 Contributions can be made easily by making PR's and opening issues on the github repo.
-Big Thank you to all the [contributors][3] for your awesome contributions !
+Thank you to all the [contributors][3] for your awesome contributions !

 ## License